Here is what we have to date:

 1892 J.P.Mathieu bought land in Allegheny Avenue, Philadelphia for a new tannery

-1893 Martin Dennis patented single bath chrome tanning An attempt to circumvent the Booth patents
+1893 Martin Dennis patented single bath chrome tanning An attempt to circumvent the Schultz patents, which required a per unit royalty.

 1894 Booth Gloversville tannery started chrome tanning for goat and kangaroo Charles Wade made first trip to US to understand selling arrangements